Get insider access

 No

 This portable Bluetooth speaker pairs with only one device at a time.
 It'll stay connected, though, even if your device moves further away.
-There's a bit of latency, and while some apps compensate for this differently, you'll notice a delay with dialogue-heavy videos on platforms like YouTube.
+Bluetooth latency on both Android and iOS devices is also quite low, so there's not much AV synchronization error.
+While some apps compensate for this differently, you won't notice much delay with dialogue-heavy videos on platforms like YouTube.

 0